mossphp/moss-storage/docs/02_query.md

 # Query

 `Query` should be sufficient to handle all _CRUD_ operations.
-If something more sophisticated is needed, you can access driver directly and write queries by hand.

 Operations described below assume that entity classes, models and tables exist.

 ## Execute and queryString